takanori-azegami-jp/OSHIStamp-docs/README-EN.md

 - Version 1.11.0: Added color mode switching feature. (supports Dark Mode)
 - Version 1.12.0: Fixed an issue where the purchase screen (e.g., Super Chat) was not enabled, revised the overall UI, change the width of the Oshi image size from 490px to 530px, and updated localization support (en_US, es, ja, zh_CN, zh_TW).
 - Version 1.13.0: Added a feature to toggle the display of the favorite image.
+- Version 1.14.0: Added support for multiple timestamps in a single line, and improved the time jump function so that CTRL + SHIFT/ALT + Enter prioritizes the selected timestamp.

 ## Privacy and Data Management